Medical Coding Specialist

 How long will the degree take?

-certificate usually takes one year to complete.
+- A Level 1 Certificate usually takes about one year (2 semesters) to complete.

 Do you have job placement help?